Namyujeong/GPT-Translate-AddOn/README.md

 3. Customize UI:
 - Modify the menu options in the script to fit your specific needs.
 The UI includes options to activate or deactivate the GPT Translate feature through the Google Sheets menu.

+# License
+This project is licensed under the MIT License.

+# Contributions
+Contributions are welcome!
+Please fork this repository, make your changes, and submit a pull request.